tsvetilian-ty/Android-Build-Extension/README.md

 # Android Build Extension

-A plugin for your Android build that gives you an additional information about the Build and the Builder.
+A plugin for your Android project that gives you an additional information about the Build and the Builder.

 > It's meant to be used for Debugging and/or QA purposes.